Take nateglinide up to 30 minutes before each of your three main meals.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about nateglinide tablets and will provide you with a full list of the side-effects which you may experience from taking them.

-- There are three strengths of tablet - 60 mg, 120 mg, 180 mg.
-You will be prescribed the lower-strength tablet to begin with.
-If it becomes necessary, your doctor may later increase the strength of the tablet you are prescribed.
+- You will be prescribed a low dose to begin with.
+If it becomes necessary, your doctor may increase the number of tablets you need to take each day.

 - Swallow the tablet with a drink of water.
 Do not break or crush the tablets.